Nuggets vs. Lakers Injury Report Today - May 18

 Watch Nuggets vs. Lakers with Fubo!

-The teams play again after the Nuggets defeated the Lakers 132-126 Tuesday.
-Nikola Jokic led the way with a team-high 34 points in the victory for the Nuggets, while Anthony Davis scored 40 points in the loss for the Lakers.
+The Nuggets will try for another victory over the Lakers following a 132-126 win in their matchup on Tuesday.
+Nikola Jokic led the Nuggets in the win with 34 points, while Anthony Davis had 40 in the losing effort for the Lakers.

 Nuggets vs Lakers Additional Info